AlexanderKulia/learning-base-frontend/README.md

 When you learn something, create a note and tag it.
 Later, filter your notes by tags to see what you have learned

-Disclaimer: This project could have been built using many fewer dependecies, but I wanted to learn the libraries I used here since they are very widely used and make developer experience better
+Disclaimer: This project could have been built using many fewer dependecies, but I wanted to learn the libraries I used here since they are very widely used and improve developer experience

 Stack: